2013 – Virobay, Inc. initiates a Phase 1 Trial of VBY-036, a compound intended for the treatment of neuropathic pain more

 2006 – Founded as a protease inhibitor drug discovery and development company

-Robert also served in a series of executive positions at Roche for over 13 years, including Senior Vice President responsible for research and early development of inflammatory, viral, respiratory, and bone disease products.
+Robert also served in a series of executive positions at Roche for over 13 years, including Senior Vice President responsible for research and early development in the therapeutic areas of inflammation, autoimmunity, virology, respiratory diseases, transplantation and bone disease products.
+Robert was a member of the Global Research Management Team and a member of the Business Development Committee, which oversaw licensing opportunities for Roche.
+During his time at Roche, Robert managed R&D organizations in both the US and Europe.

-Robert obtained his PhD in biochemistry from the University of London.
+Robert obtained his B.Sc. and Ph.D. from the University of London in the field of biochemistry.

-Prior to joining Alta, Dan was a senior investment banker at Montgomery Securities, focusing on life sciences companies.
+Prior to joining Alta, he was a senior investment banker at Montgomery Securities, focusing on life sciences companies.
+Dan is also a member of The President's Council of the Gladstone Institutes.

 He holds a Bachelor of Arts in History from Georgetown University and a Master of Business Administration from the Anderson School at the University of California, Los Angeles.

-He also served as Senior Vice President, Business Operations at Gilead Sciences where he was primarily responsible for several alliances with major pharmaceutical companies and helped Gilead to acquire NeXstar in a $550 million transaction.
+Jeff was previously Senior Vice President, Business Operations at Gilead Sciences, where he worked from 1988 to 1990 and then 1992 to 2000.
+He was primarily responsible for several alliances with major pharmaceutical companies and helped Gilead to acquire NeXstar in a $550 million transaction.
+His commercial responsibilities included direct sales in the US and Europe.†

-Jeff holds a degree in Biological Sciences from Stanford in 1982, a PhD in Cancer Biology in 1988 and a MD in 1992 from Stanford Medical School.
+Jeff received a degree in Biological Sciences from Stanford in 1982, a Ph.D. in Cancer Biology in 1988 and a M.D. in 1992 from Stanford Medical School.

-She also spent two years at JP Morgan Partners where she focused on medical device and biotechnology venture capital investing and served as entrepreneur-in-residence with New Enterprise Associates.
+Heather Preston, MD, is Managing Director of TPG Biotech.
+Prior to joining TPG Biotech in May 2005, Dr. Preston spent two years at JP Morgan Partners where she focused on medical device and biotechnology venture capital investing.
+Prior to JP Morgan Partners, Dr. Preston was an Entrepreneur-in-Residence with New Enterprise Associates.